Oracle Licensing

 If you use VMware, a best practice is to create dedicated clusters for Oracle and disable VM mobility between Oracle and non-Oracle clusters (for example, do not connect Oracle clusters to the same vCenter or configure strict affinity rules).

-In cloud environments, Oracle has an โ€œAuthorized Cloud Environmentโ€ policy: for certain providers (like AWS, Azure, Google Cloud), they allow a rule like โ€œcount vCPUs: 2 vCPUs = 1 Oracle processor licenseโ€ for Enterprise Edition, with some minimums, etc.
+In cloud environments, Oracle has an โ€œAuthorized Cloud Environmentโ€ policy, which allows certain providers (such as AWS, Azure, and Google Cloud) to set rules like โ€œcount vCPUs: 2 vCPUs = 1 Oracle processor licenseโ€ for Enterprise Edition, subject to minimum requirements.

 Read Oracle licensing VMware โ€“ Audit Strategies.